woman holding back of neck in pain

 What Is The Gut Microbiome?

-The microbiome is the collection of microorganisms, viruses and other tiny organisms that live in or on our bodies.
+The microbiome is the collection of microorganisms, viruses, and other tiny organisms that live in or on our bodies.
 It consists of over 100 trillion organisms that are present on every surface of our body and each one has a specific function.
-The microbiome is essential for our health as it helps break down food and absorb nutrients from the foods we eat, controls immune functions and produces chemicals which regulate moods.
+The microbiome is essential for our health as it helps break down food and absorb nutrients from the foods we eat, controls immune functions, and produces chemicals that regulate moods.

 Fibromyalgia and Gut Bacteria